Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

 \subsection{Neural Network Architecture}

 For the encoder and decoder we use a \ac{CNN} architecture \cite{li2021survey}.
-Each encoder consists of five 2D-convolution layers with $60$ $5\times5$ convolution filters each with batch normalization and PReLU activation function, except the last layer, where no activation function is used, and with respective strides of $\{2,2,2,1,1\}$.
-The same setup is used for the decoder, but with transposed convolution layers with respective strides of $\{1,1,2,2,2\}$.
+Each encoder consists of five 2D-convolution layers with $60$ $5\times5$ convolution filters each with batch normalization and PReLU activation function, with respective strides of $\{2,2,2,1,1\}$, followed by $3$ fully connected layers with PReLU activations except for the last layer, where no activation function is used.
+The same setup is used for the decoder, but at the start $3$ fully connected layers are used, followed by transposed convolution layers with respective strides of $\{1,1,2,2,2\}$.
 The number of filters of the last encoder layer is selected to match the number of channel uses $N_\text{ch}$, and the last decoder layer has just one filter to output a $100$ by $50$ grid of the velocity model/the gradients.
-Furthermore, data normalization is done before the first convolution layer and denormalization after the last decoder layer, and power normalization after the last encoder layer to match the average power constraint.
+Furthermore, data normalization is done before the first convolution layer and denormalization after the last decoder layer.
+To match the average power constraint power normalization is done after the last encoder layer.

 For simplification, we use parameter sharing for the encoders and decoders, such that not all combinations of sending and receiving agents need to be trained individually.
 For the transmissions of the velocity models and the gradients the same neural network architecture is used, but the training is done with different datasets.